fbpx

 Maybe most importantly, in your everyday life be an advocate for public education that is free and available to all.
 Whatever you believe, one thing is non-negotiable: everyone has a right to a good education, and providing access to one is the first responsibility of a democratic society.

-Do you have other ideas of quick and easy things everyone can do to get politically involved?
+Do you have other ideas of quick and easy things everyone can do to get involved in OEA’s education advocacy and action?
 Share them with us.

 Save